Lose Weight & Gain Energy on the G.I. Diet

 High or low – what are the effects?

-Dr. David Ludwig, director of the New Balance Foundation Obesity Prevention Center at Harvard-affiliated Boston Children’s Hospital, and his colleagues have discovered some clues to why people on a low-glycaemic diet find it easier to lose weight and keep it off.
+Dr. David Ludwig is director of the New Balance Foundation Obesity Prevention Center at Harvard-affiliated Boston Children’s Hospital, and he and his colleagues have discovered some clues to why people on a low-glycaemic diet find it easier to lose weight and keep it off.

 When you eat a high-glycaemic food, the sugar in that food becomes readily available as soon as it passes through the stomach to the intestines.